 “At what rate will these processes happen and with what likelihood will these types of damages happen were the key features that no other Kinetic Monte Carlo or scale bridging has used before,” he said.

 According to Mehta, the work is unique because it incorporated experimental observations of gas-surface interactions and molecular dynamics simulations to create a “first principles” rule that can be applied to all of these surfaces.

 “For example, ice has a tendency to form flakes, ice crystals.
 It creates a fractal pattern because ice likes to stick to other ice, so it’s more likely that the water vapor will condense next to an ice particle that is already on the surface and create a trellis-like feature.
 Whereas sand just scatters.
 It doesn’t have any preference.
 So one rule is that ice likes to stick to other ice.

 “Similarly, for degradation, the rule on graphene is that damage is more likely to occur next to pre-existing damage,” Mehta said.
 “There are several rules, depending on what material you’re using, that you can actually study what happens from an atomic level to a micrometer landscape, then use the results to implement in computational fluid dynamics or any long, large-scale simulation,” Mehta said.

-One application for this work is for research on how to design thermal protection systems for slender vehicles and small satellites being at altitudes near 100 km.
+One application for this work is for research on how to design thermal protection systems for slender vehicles and small satellites at altitudes near 100 km (62 mi).

-Reference: “Multiscale modeling of damaged surface topology in a hypersonic boundary,” was written by Neil A. Mehta and Deborah A. Levin, 30 September 2019, Journal of Chemical Physics.
+Reference: “Multiscale modeling of damaged surface topology in a hypersonic boundary” Neil A. Mehta and Deborah A. Levin, 30 September 2019, Journal of Chemical Physics.